tom-genoox/nettie-apps/utilities/dev/README.md

 1. You must run the tool from within a Git repository
 2. The detected Git repository must be the same as your nettie-apps repository
+3. The GitHub repository must have at least one commit (which is now ensured by the automatic push)

 If the tool cannot add the submodule automatically (e.g., if it can't find a valid Git repository), it will provide you with the exact commands needed to manually add the submodule later.